nimbix/appdef-template/README.md

 All applications in JARVICE are created with the PushToCompute flow.
 PushToCompute is a full continuous integration/continuous deployment (CI/CD) pipeline for applications on the JARVICE platform.
 See [here](https://jarvice.readthedocs.io/en/latest/cicd/) for a complete overview.

-Adding an AppDef to an applications enables the owner to customize a variety of components including: the application card, available workflows, workflow arguments, and connection options.
+Adding an AppDef to an application enables the owner to customize a variety of components including: the application card, available workflows, workflow arguments, and connection options.

 All new JARVICE applications will use the default AppDef template until it is replaced by the application owner.
 There are two options available to update an AppDef: